Pol-Jak-295/arnes-AAI-autologin/README.md

 "make account.py" is a script that allows a user to create a new account by entering a username, password, and key.
 The script does the following:

+(Before using this script make sure that the img folder containing the images of the login field is extracted into the same directory as the script)

 1. Imports the Tkinter, hashlib, base64, and os libraries.
 2. Creates a new directory called "accounts" if it doesn't already exist.
 3. Creates a login window using Tkinter, with entry fields for the username, password, and key.